ChartIQ/ChartIQ-React-Native-SDK/README.md

 ## App

-The [example](https://github.com/ChartIQ/ChartIQ-Flutter-SDK/tree/main/example) folder of this repository contains both Android and iOS app that was built using the SDK.
-Customize the apps to quickly create your own Flutter charting application.
+The [example](https://github.com/ChartIQ/ChartIQ-React-Native-SDK/tree/main/example) folder of this repository contains both Android and iOS app that was built using the SDK.
+Customize the apps to quickly create your own React Native charting application.

 **App screen shots**